Vincent Logan

+Biography

 Vincent Logan was born in Bathgate, West Lothian on 30 June 1941, the second youngest of five brothers.
 As was common at the time, the young Vincent entered the junior seminary of St Mary's College at Blairs, near Aberdeen, where he completed his secondary education.
 His post-secondary education was at St Andrew's College, Drygrange, near Melrose in the Scottish Borders, before being ordained to the Catholic priesthood on 14 March 1964 to serve in the Archdiocese of St Andrews and Edinburgh.

-Father Logan served in several parishes, eventually being appointed as Vicar Episcopal for Religious Education in the Archdiocese.
+Father Logan served in several parishes, eventually being appointed Vicar Episcopal for Religious Education in the Archdiocese.
 Father Logan was nominated as bishop by his mentor, Cardinal Gordon Gray.
 When, on 26 February 1981, he received episcopal consecration at Saint Andrew's Cathedral in Dundee, Bishop Logan was only 39 years of age and as such one of the youngest Catholic bishops in the world.
 The bishop announced in 2010 that he would be retiring at sixty nine years of age due to ill health and feeling unable to continue to with a fully active ministry.
 Pope Benedict XVI accepted his resignation as Bishop of Dunkeld on 6 July 2012.

 He died on 14 January 2021, from COVID-19 in Monifieth during the COVID-19 pandemic in Scotland.